A measurement of the secondary-CMB and millimeter-wave-foreground bispectrum using 800 square degrees of South Pole Telescope data: Discussion

-As discussed in Section \ref{sec:tszmodel}, the sample variance and statistical uncertainty on \btsz\ go in opposite directions as more clusters are masked, implying that there is an optimal mass threshold, at which level the total statistical + systematic + sample-variance error on \btsz\ is minimized.
-Table \ref{tab:tszplussampvar} shows the fractional uncertainty from each of these sources (and quadrature combinations of them) for the three masking levels used for the data.
+As discussed in Section \ref{sec:tszmodel}, the sample variance and statistical-plus-systematic-plus-mask-threshold uncertainties on \btsz\ go in opposite directions as more clusters are masked, implying that there is an optimal mass threshold, at which level the total error on \btsz\ is minimized.
+Table \ref{tab:tszplussampvar} shows the fractional uncertainty from each of these sources (and the quadrature sum of all of them) for the three masking levels used for the data.
 Among these three masking levels, the total uncertainty is smallest when clusters above \bigmass\ are masked.

-We interpolate between these masking values, using the smooth fit to the sample variance discussed above and scaling the fractional statistical error by the best-fit \btsz\ in the simulations at each of the ten masking levels used in the sample variance calculation.
-This calculation implies that the total fractional scatter would be smallest with a cut at $6 \times 10^{14} M_\odot / h$, but that the fractional scatter at this cut would be $\sim$18\%, as compared to $\sim$19\% at \bigmass.
-This gain in signal-to-noise is minimal and probably below the fidelity of our calculation, so we use the \bigmass\ cut values of \btsz\ for our cosmological results.
+To investigate whether a different threshold would be optimal, we calculate the total uncertainty at the ten mask thresholds used in the sample variance calculation.
+At each mask threshold, we re-calculate the uncertainty in \btsz\ due to cluster mass systematic error, and we scale the fractional statistical error by the best-fit \btsz\ in the simulations using that mask threshold.
+This calculation implies that the total fractional scatter has a broad minimum between $6 \times 10^{14} M_\odot / h$ and $9 \times 10^{14} M_\odot / h$.
+We use the \bigmass\ cut values of \btsz\ for our cosmological results.